vicsz/java-lesson-outlines/README.md

 ## Java (Programming Language)
 Java is a high-level, class-based, object-oriented programming language that facilitates cross-platform application development through its write-once, run-anywhere approach.
-Known for its use in backend development, enterprise solutions, and Android app creation, Java's functionality stems from its conversion of code into bytecode for the Java Virtual Machine, and it's recognized for its role in creating the best selling game of all time.
+Known for its use in backend development, enterprise solutions, and Android app creation, Java's functionality stems from its conversion of code into bytecode for the Java Virtual Machine, and it was used to create the [best selling game of all time](https://en.wikipedia.org/wiki/Minecraft).

 ## Static Typing
 Static typing in programming languages means that variable types are explicitly declared and determined at compile time, contrasting with dynamic typing where types are understood at runtime.
 This feature in Java enhances error detection during build and contributes to code reliability and efficiency.